svcu/satori-node/README.md

 - **notifications**: Subscription to real-time changes.
 - **vertices**: Graph-like relationships between objects.

 ## 💬 Questions or Suggestions?

-Feel free to open an issue or contribute!
+Feel free to open an issue or contribute\!
 With ❤️ from the Satori team.

 ---